menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ocean Beach has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ocean Beach has few renters and college students.
 But the biggest reason it is quieter in Ocean Beach than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ocean Beach may be for you.

 Ocean Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Ocean Beach is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Ocean Beach does not have a public transit system used by locals to get to and from work.

-The education level of Ocean Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.00% of adults 25 and older in Ocean Beach have a college degree.
+The percentage of adults in Ocean Beach who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Ocean Beach have a bachelor's degree or advanced degree.

 The per capita income in Ocean Beach in 2022 was $64,767, which is wealthy relative to New York and the nation.
 This equates to an annual income of $259,068 for a family of four.